-According to the latest statistics, 69% of employees are tired on the job.
-Not only does this lower your productivity, it also puts you at a higher risk of injuries and incidents as well.
+According to the latest statistics, 69% of employees are tired of the job.
+Not only does this lower your productivity, but it also puts you at a higher risk of injuries and incidents as well.

 To keep yourself at the top of your game, here are several effective solutions to fight being tired at work all the time.

-Did you know that, according to famous sleep researcher Nathaniel Kleitman, we have a basic rest-activity cycle wherein we alternate between a 90-minute period of top performance and a 20-minute period of “healing”?
+Did you know that, according to famous sleep researcher Nathaniel Kleitman, we have a basic rest-activity cycle wherein we alternate between 90 minutes of top performance and 20 minutes of “healing”?

 Also called the ultradian rhythm, fighting against this natural cycle triggers our body’s fight-or-flight response.
 This causes high levels of stress and fatigue.

 What you need to do is work with these ebbs and flows of alertness.

 If you have some time left before your period of alertness is up, do quick, easy tasks that don’t require much concentration.